 Vaccinations are continuing at the Squaxin Island health clinic.
-A second round of 100 doses has arrived, and the clinic is currently reaching out to Elders 55+.

 It is critical that you show up at your appointed time.
 Each vile contains 10 doses which must be used within six hours after being opened.
 Everyone must show up when scheduled, or we run the risk of wasting vaccines.
-There will be a round of 10 doses administered each morning and 10 more each afternoon this week.

 Please continue to wear your mask and practice social distancing to protect our tribal community.